Pitchnogle/bookwork/head_first_c/chapter_08/README.md

 To use the <> brackets in the #include lines, we need to put those headers into the standard locations, such as /usr/local/include

+...or...

+indicate location of headers using the -I option

 ### Make Magnets (pg 361)

 ```